iaquobe/ministry-of-truth/README.md

 ## TODO

-- space out the videos so everyone is 6ft apart.
+- space out the images so everyone is 6ft apart.
+- support for videos